 When cutting is completed, clean the machine.
-Wipe down the steel parts with a dry rag and spray with a light coat of LPS2.
-Spray LPS2 liberally under and around the linear bearings.
+Wipe down the steel parts with a dry rag and spray with a light coat of WD40.
 Remove the collet and end mill.
-Clean out any chips and spray collet and collet bore with LPS2.
+Clean out any chips and spray collet and collet bore with WD40.